Small but mighty: Your complete guide to small ship cruising

 Here’s where whole fleets belonging to well-known names come in, boasting large lounges, a choice of bars, spacious suites and even personal butler service on some ships.

-Luxury line Azamara has three (soon to be four) sister vessels of around 700 passengers, while Oceania – renowned for its cuisine – operates four ships of 684-guest capacity.
+Luxury line Azamara has four sister vessels of around 700 passengers, while Oceania – renowned for its cuisine – operates four ships of 684-guest capacity.

 In the ultra-luxury range you’ll find Seabourn and Silversea, whose ships carry around 600 passengers; Regent Seven Seas (up to 750) and Crystal Cruises (two ocean ships of about 900 guest capacity).